micahwoods/micahwoods.github.io/_posts/2018-03-25-clipping-volume-green-speed-and-units.md

 First, the new.
 I am going to start using a standard unit of mL/m<sup>2</sup> to express the clipping volume.
 This is milliliters per square meter.
 I have previously used units of L/100 m<sup>2</sup>.
 This is an easy change to make.
 1 L/100 m2 is 10 mL/m<sup>2</sup>.

 Why the change?
 Because this gives a number for almost all measurements that will be between 0 and 100.
 Vigorously growing turf may be from 20 to 50 mL/m<sup>2</sup>.
 Haven't mown for a few days?
 You may get more than 50 mL/m<sup>2</sup>.
 Under tournament conditions, one might have less than 10 mL/m<sup>2</sup> from a double cut of the surfaces.
 Using a unit on a scale from 0 to 100 is easier because it avoids decimal points.
-And it expressed the volume per square meter, rather than per 100 m<sup>2</sup>, which I prefer.
+And it expresses the volume per square meter, which is the base area unit I prefer.

 When I was in graduate school, I read a paper by [John Monteith](https://en.wikipedia.org/wiki/John_Monteith)---you'll recognize that name from the "Penman-Monteith" equation for evapotranspiration---entitled
 [*Consistency and convenience in the choice of units for agricultural science*](https://doi.org/10.1017/S0014479700000946).
 Here's his advice: